-Driving on a suspended driver’s license is illegal in Wisconsin.
+Driving without a driver’s license is illegal in Wisconsin.
 Depending on the circumstances surrounding your arrest, you could be facing misdemeanor charges or even felony charges, as well as a wide range of penalties.

 Reasons for a Suspended License in WI

-Alcohol-related offenses can also result in license suspension in Wisconsin.
-Failing or refusing a chemical test for prohibited alcohol concentration (PAC) can lead to suspended driving privileges, as well.
+- Failing or refusing a chemical test for prohibited alcohol concentration (PAC)

 In most situations, driving on a suspended license in Wisconsin may result in a fine of $50 to $200.
 Some can face even higher fines of up to $2,500 (Wis.
 Stat. § 343.44).